 Differences between IELTS and PTE

 There are some important differences between the two tests that you need to consider carefully before making your choice.
-You should not make this choice without consulting the agency or institution that you are working with in planning your move.
+When making this choice, you should consider the advice of your agency or sponsor.
+However, IELTS remains the gold standard in English language proficiency globally.

 Test Structure: IELTS and PTE